Ess-tatu/Analyzing-sentiment-in-tweets-about-Apple-and-Google-products./README.md

 - Sylvia
 - Job

-Overall, this work bridges technical implementation with business impact, showcasong the practical value of sentiment analysis.
+Overall, this work bridges technical implementation with business impact, showcasing the practical value of sentiment analysis.